 During the reign of Sultan Mahmud (r.998-1030) Ghazni’s library was considered one of the best in the world.
 Sultan Mahmud turned the city of Ghazna into a wealthy capital of an extensive empire by ransacking the riches from wealthy India.
 Though Mahmud waged ruthless campaigns and terrorized the people who came in his way in India, he patronized scholars, intellectuals, and scientists like al-Biruni and philosopher al-Farabi.
 An ardent patron of the arts, Mahmud attracted poets from all parts of Central Asia.
 Among these were Uzari, Asadi Tusi, & Unsuri.
 The distinguished poet Ferdowsi (1020), presented the epic poem Shahnameh (book of Kings) to him.
 It consisted of 60,000 verses, and it took him 27 years to compose it.
 Two historians Utabi and Bayhaqi were also his royal historians.
 Though he loved money passionately, he also spent it lavishly.
 A library, a museum, and a university were endowed at Ghazni.
 Read more at http://biography.yourdictionary.com/mahmud-of-ghazni#KphhStpj38rQfHJ7.99

 After the establishment of Islamic rule in Spain, Cordoba became the jewel of the Caliphate.
 The city was 24 miles long and 10 miles wide.
 Its population was one million.
 There were 380 mosques, 800 madrasahs and numerous personal and 70 public libraries.
-It was the center of learning and intellectual life, it was known as city of bibliophiles; people who love books.
+It was the center of learning and intellectual life, it was known as the city of bibliophiles; people who love books.
 The people of Cordoba also collected books for their homes.
 Those who owned personal libraries were regarded as important figures in Cordovan society.
 Books were stored in sandalwood cabinets; with a list showing books in each cabinet.
-Leather was used for book binding; some books had silver or gold lettering.
+Leather was used for bookbinding; some books had silver or gold lettering.
 One of its most famous buildings was the Cordoba Mosque.
 This building housed the largest university in Europe at the time with over four thousand students.
-In the Dar al-Kitabat there was a flock of scribes engaged in copying books, and an equal number of bookbinders.
+In the Dar al-Kitabat, there was a flock of scribes engaged in copying books, and an equal number of bookbinders.
 Librarian was given a salary.
 There was a market where only books were sold.

 Lubna of Cordoba (984) was director of Cordoba library with 400,000 volumes, its catalogue was in 44 registers with 20 sheets each.
 It was in the palace of Cordoba, managed by eunuch Bakiya.
 Lubna was responsible to reproduce, write and translate new volumes.
 She was also palace secretary of Caliph Abd al-Rahman III (961) and his son al-Hakam (976).
 According to Arab chronicles at the time of al-Hakam II, there could be in some areas of Cordoba more than 170 women copying books, which not only gives the idea of culture, but also the place of women in the reign of enlightened Caliph.

 Dutch Arabic scholar Rheinhart Dozy (1883) opines that every person in Islamic Spain could read and write, while in Europe only priests and some aristocrats knew how to read and write.
-Rest were all illiterates.
+The rest were all illiterates.
 According to Jurgi Zaidan there were 137 madrasahs and 70 libraries in Granada.
 Historian Maqqari said “people of Andalus have excelled in having libraries.
 There are many wealthy who are illiterate but are proud to have libraries in their houses.”

 Caliph Al-Hakam II (A.D.
 961-976) library was the most celebrated.